enspiral-dev-academy/rocking-the-boat/posts/04-typed-html.md

 ## Benefits

-- Using `typed-html` should prepare the students to learn and get used to `jsx` sytnax for two weaks before learning React
+- Using `typed-html` should prepare the students to learn and get used to `jsx` syntax for two weeks before learning React
 - Learn why learning `array` methods is useful when dealing with `jsx` components (loops and conditionals)
 - After the students learning React, I expect them to actually see the difference between CSR and SSR
 - `jsx` syntax is easy to work with compared to the build-in helpers that come with handlebars such as, `{{#each art}}{{/each}}`